What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

 \begin{conjecture}[\textbf{Looped-Attn: From Steep Valley Hopping to River Convergence}] The Looped-Attn model creates a River-V-Valley landscape.
-The optimizer exhibits significant hopping between the valley's varied and steep cliffs, guiding its trajectory along the river toward convergence. \end{conjecture} \textbf{Empirical Justifications for Conjecture \ref{prop:looped}.}\quad The River-V-Valley model is empirically justified by the three-phase evolution of Hessian-level dynamics in \emph{Looped-Attn} (Observation \obsref{obs2}).
+The optimizer exhibits significant hopping between the valley's varied and steep cliffs, guiding its trajectory along the river toward convergence. \end{conjecture} \textbf{Empirical Justifications for Conjecture \ref{prop:looped}.}\quad The River-V-Valley model is empirically justified by the three-phase evolution of Hessian-level dynamics in \looped (Observation~\obsref{obs2}).
 The model initially enters the river subspace from a complex valley, evidenced by the gradually dominant spike of near-zero eigenvalues.
-A diversifying set of large eigenvalues forms the V-shaped valley's varied and steep cliffs, where a narrow river channel exists at the valley floor.
+A diversifying set of large eigenvalues~(Figure~\ref{fig:sort_eigenvalue}, high $\kappa$) forms the V-shaped valley's varied and steep cliffs, where a narrow river channel exists at the valley floor.
+This characterizes an ill-conditioned, high-energy V-shaped valley.
 The complex and evolving geometry is also captured by Matrix Entropy and Mutual Information.
 Such a geometry leads to a specific optimization dynamic: the optimizer initially descends by hopping between the valleys.
-After reaching the valley floor, the narrow river channel enables sustained exploration, avoiding getting trapped in the broad U-shaped valley of \emph{Single-Attn}.
+After reaching the valley floor, the narrow river channel enables sustained exploration, avoiding getting trapped in the broad U-shaped valley floor of \single.